Cwmsymlog: Chapels

+The chapel fell into disuse towards the end of the 20th century and the building and graveyard began to decline.
+The Welsh Baptist Union sold the chapel in 2018.
+It is now in private ownership and the building and graveyard are undergoing restoration.
+With the brambles largely removed wild flowers and rare ferns are starting to appear.

 There is also a ruin near Pant y Garreg Hir with the name Tŷ Mawr (Big House).
 This ruin was the chapel built for the miners by Sir Hugh Myddleton (1560–1631).